SocketMobile/clubkit-ios/docs/source/apidocumentation.rst

 Setting up ClubKit
 ---------------------------------------

-There are four functions used in setting up the Maraca singleton:
+There are four functions used in setting up the ClubKit singleton:

 .. code-block:: Swift